What can I do with my degree?

 - Strong written and oral communication skills

-- The ability to collect, analyse and report on information from a variety of sources
+- The ability to research, analyse, evaluate and report on information from a variety of sources

 - Strong organisational skills